Angel Round Valuation: Everything You Need to Know

 While the scorecard method might not provide a concrete valuation of your company, it can be a useful tool for angel investors trying to decide if they will invest in a pre-revenue startup.
 Even if you don't use this method to value your company, you should understand how it works so you'll be able to effectively negotiate with your prospective investors.
 If you don't understand this method, your valuation may end up being too low, which can reduce potential investments.

 If you need help with angel round valuation, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.